Fishing Permits

-If you wish to apply for a High Seas Fishing Permit, please read the requirements and conditions which are detailed on the Ministry of Fisheries web site www.fish.govt.nz.
+If you wish to apply for a High Seas Fishing Permit, please read the requirements and conditions which are detailed on the Ministry for Primary Industries web site.

 You must have your Fishing Permit and your Certificate of Registration for your vessel with you at all times when you are fishing.
 These documents need to be able to be supplied to a Fishery Officer on demand.